Siemens chief calls for more state backing of exporters

-BERLIN The German government needs to offer the country's exporters more backing for big international infrastructure bids to avoid losing industrial orders and German jobs, Siemens Chief Executive Joe Kaeser said.
+BERLIN Oct 7 The German government should lend more support to the country's exporters to help them to compete with state-backed rivals for big international infrastructure projects, Siemens Chief Executive Joe Kaeser said.

-"We see increasingly state-backed offers from China and Japan in international competitions to which we don't really have an answer," Kaeser, whose company makes products from medical imaging machines to wind turbines, told Reuters in an interview.
+"I believe that the German government has recognised that this is happening more and more internationally, and that it will think about how it can support Germany's exporters more," Kaeser, whose company makes products from medical imaging machines to wind turbines, told Reuters in an interview.

-He said reforms to export credit guarantees would help exporters to have a better chance of winning contracts without making painful concessions, such as hiring large numbers of local staff instead of using German workers.
+Economists have warned that German exports, which drove a second-quarter economic expansion, could falter later this year should the economic slowdown in China and an emissions scandal at Volkswagen reduce demand from abroad.

 Data from the Economy Ministry on Wednesday showed German industrial output fell in August at its fastest pace in a year, suggesting Europe's largest economy may have lost momentum in the third quarter.

-"The first tranche of the three-part project was awarded to a Japanese company because it brought $10 billion of state-backed financing.
-India's rail minister said clearly: 'Whoever brings the money will get the contract'," Kaeser said.

-Especially in emerging markets like India or Egypt the availability of funds helps foreign rivals win bids because governments there need the support in financing investments in their infrastructure.
+Kaeser said reforms to export credit guarantees, known as Hermes guarantees, would be a good start in helping exporters.

-Germany supports exports, a key driver of growth and accounting for about 40 percent of the economy, by offering guarantees against non-payment, known as Hermes guarantees.
+Germany supports exports, a key driver of growth, accounting for about 40 percent of the economy, by offering guarantees against non-payment.

 Companies are eligible to receive a Hermes guarantee if more than half of a product's components are made locally, but industry and banking groups have called on the government to extend the scope of the system.